capitao-red-beard/fluent_python/README.md

 ### 6. Design Patterns with First-Class Functions

 - `design_patterns.py` a Python code snippet showing the design patters which can be used with first-class functions in Python.
+- `design_patterns_2.py` a Python code snippet showing the design patters which can be used with first-class functions in Python.